flarehotspot/sdk-utils/sdk/mkdocs/docs/api/http-api.md

 ## HttpApi Methods

-The following are the available methods in `HttpApi`.
+The following are the available methods in `HttpApi`:

 ### GetClientDevice